pomerium/documentation/content/docs/internals/glossary.md

 ### Policy

-Pomerium allows administrators to define authorization policies dictating what combination of users, groups, devices, etc, have access to protected services.
-Open-source Pomerium defines a unique policy to every [route], while Pomerium Enterprise can define reusable policies at the global and [namespace] level.
+A Policy defines what services behind Pomerium a user is authorized to access based on policy criteria, such as user identity and device identity, and the associated request context.

+Policies can be applied to [Routes](/docs/capabilities/routing) directly, or enforced within a [Namespace](/docs/capabilities/namespacing).
+Policies allow operators to add authorization and access control to a single route or collection of routes.

 ### Route

-Specific to Pomerium, a route is a defined path from outside the network (via a public domain) to an internal service.
-Routes can be defined in the [configuration](/docs/reference/routes) for open-source Pomerium or the [Pomerium Enterprise Console][pom-routes].
+Specific to Pomerium, a route is a defined path from outside the network (through a public domain) to an internal service.
+At a very basic level, a route sends traffic from `external-address.company.com` to `internalService-address.localdomain`; a route is restricted by its associated policies and encrypted by your TLS certificates.

+Routes can be defined in the [configuration](/docs/reference/routes) for open-source Pomerium or the [Pomerium Enterprise Console][/docs/deploy/enterprise].

+More advanced configurations allow identity header pass-through, path and prefix rewrites, request and response header modification, load balancer services, and other full featured ingress capabilities.

+For more information, see the [Routing Capabilities])(/docs/capabilities/routing) page.

+### Service Account

+A service account provides bearer token based authentication for machine-to-machine communication through Pomerium to your protected endpoints.
+A service account can provide authentication for monitoring services, create API integrations, and other non-human driven scripts or services.

+A service account identity can either be based on a user entry in your IdP Directory, or exist as a custom identity managed in a Pomerium Console [Namespace](/docs/capabilities/namespacing).

+See the [Service Accounts](/docs/capabilities/service-accounts) capabilities page for more information on how to use service accounts in Pomerium.

 ### Single Sign-On